frying-pan/NotepadPP-PythonScript-Mouse-Gesture/README.md

 This script can be run at Notepad++ startup (folders below are those of a local installation) :

-* copy the .py script file in :
+* copy the main Perso_ScintWndProc_Hook .py script file (and starting from v3 the needed libraries files) in :

 C:\Users\[username]\AppData\Roaming\Notepad++\plugins\config\PythonScript\scripts

-* add "import [py script file name without extension]"
+* add "import [Perso_ScintWndProc_Hook py script file name without extension]"

 to the startup.py file located, for me, under the Notepad++ install folder :